batzlerg/denver-property-lookup-backend/README.md

 - `docker compose up -d` to run in the background (detached mode)
 - [full recreate of all containers](https://docs.tibco.com/pub/mash-local/4.3.0/doc/html/docker/GUID-BD850566-5B79-4915-987E-430FC38DAAE4.html)
+- ARG is used only during build, ENV is persisted in the container

 ## Helpful commands